 Spanish citizens may benefit from the La Fundación Ramón Areces, which offers scholarships to carry out research work in universities or research centres abroad.

 Filipino citizens younger than 45 years and currently faculty members of a university that is part of Engineering Research and Development for Technology consortium may be eligible for the ERDT PhD Foreign Scholarship.
-The scholarship is given to faculty members of ERDT Consortium who wish to pursue PhD studies in any engineering field in a recognized university or institution abroad.
+The scholarship is given to faculty members of ERDT Consortium who wish to pursue PhD studies in any engineering field in a recognised university or institution abroad.

 Canadians have the option to apply for a scholarship to the Natural Sciences and Engineering Research Council of Canada (NSERC), which funds overseas doctoral programmes.
 Depending on the subject matter, Social Sciences and Humanities Research Council (SSHRC) may be another option to consider.

 Permanent residents of Hong Kong SAR may want to check the Croucher Fellowships for Postdoctoral Research.

 The ASEAN-India Science, Technology & Innovation Cooperation may be of interest to scholars from India.